Changing from a Foreign University Degree Programme

-In order to follow this path, 30 or more credits need to be recognised for transfer to the course to which admission is requested, and the previous academic transcript must not include subjects enrolled on three times or more and not passed.
-However, admission cannot be granted through this path if 75% or more of the total credits for the new course are recognised, unless there are outstanding vacancies and the corresponding UAB vice-rector gives permission.
+In order to follow this path, 30 or more academic credits need to be recognised for transfer to the course to which admission is requested, and the original academic transcript must not include subjects for which the applicant has registered three times or more and not passed.
+However, admission cannot be granted through this path if 75% or more of the total credits for the new course are recognised, unless there are outstanding vacancies and the corresponding UAB vice-rector grants permission.

-For the purposes of credit recognition and scoring the transcript of previous studies, consideration is given to the grades obtained by the student up to the deadline for submitting applications for admission.
+For the purposes of credit recognition and to score the transcript of previous studies, consideration is given to those grades obtained by the student up to the deadline for submitting applications for admission.

-The Spanish Ministry of Education is offering a free online procedure to issue a document showing the equivalence between grade averages for university studies taken outside Spain and those of the corresponding Spanish university qualifications.
+The Spanish Ministry of Education currently offers a free online procedure for issuing a document indicating the equivalence between grade averages for university studies taken outside Spain and those of the corresponding Spanish university qualifications.
 This document can then be used in competitive application processes that require academic transcripts to be scored.
-You will find the instructions on this link.
+Consult this link for further information.

 If 30 or more credits are recognised, you cannot use any other path to apply for admission to the university in the same academic year.
-If between 1 and 29 credits are recognised, you can apply through the university pre-registration path, but only for the degree course and faculty or school named in the resolution on recognition.
-The grade allocated in this case is a 5 (bare pass).
-If you are not granted recognition for any credits, you will need to apply through one of the general procedures for admission.
+If between 1 and 29 credits are recognised, you can apply through the university pre-registration path, but only for the degree course and faculty or school indicated in the resolution on recognition of those credits.
+The grade allocated in this case is a 5 (simple pass).
+If no credits are recognised, you will need to apply through one of the general procedures for admission.

 - There are still vacancies on the course.

 - The resolution on the procedure is issued before the start of the corresponding academic year.

 The application must be submitted through the website: https://sia.uab.es/.
 If at the time of pre-registration you do not have a UAB User Identification Number (NIU), you must obtain it first.
 Before applying, consult the specific documentation requested on the website of the center that offers the studies.